Have you checked out Image Hunter yet? If not, you should!

-We are also working on improving the update process for Image Hunter as we have access to new tools that should allow for hourly updates of our key high resolution satellites, including GeoEye-1, Pléiades 1, SPOT 6/7 and the WorldView constellation.
-We are also working to fix the broken KOMPSAT-2/3 previews that have plagued us for months now!
+We are also working on improving the update process for Image Hunter as we have new tools provided to us that should allow for hourly updates of our key high resolution satellite including GeoEye-1, Pléiades 1, SPOT 6/7 and the WorldView constellation.

 Image Hunter can be accessed 24 hours a day, 7 days a week and is a one-stop shop for every major source of medium and high-resolution satellite imagery on the market today, including: